Days of the Week in Spanish

 Sunday domingo do-meen-go Domingo (my friend)

-Spanish days of the week in context: 6 things you need to know
+Mastering the days of the week in Spanish: 7 things you need to know

-Ok, now you know how to say the seven days of the week, but how do you put this new knowledge into action?
-We’ve compiled a few important rules and pieces of information you’ll need if you want to start chatting schedules with your Spanish speaking friends.
+Ok, now you know how to say days of the week in Spanish.
+Let’s put this new knowledge into action!
+Here are a few important rules and pieces of information you’ll need if you want to start chatting schedules with your Spanish-speaking friends.

 1. Skip the “on”